 22 Ways To Speed Up Vaccinations, Ending £11 Billion-a-Week Lockdown Sooner

-The Adam Smith Institute has today published a paper on how to deploy an Israel-like war footing to deliver many vaccines at a greater pace.
+The Adam Smith Institute has today published a paper on how to implement an Israeli-style deployment to deliver vaccines at a greater pace.
 The paper notes that every additional week of the pandemic costs the taxpayer £6 billion, while reducing economic activity by £5 billion.
 In order to end it, the paper insists Government has to fully utilise the private sector, armed forces, and volunteers.
 Israel is currently vaccinating ten times faster than the UK.

 From drive-in vaccine centres and 24/7 sites, to immediate approval of the Moderna vaccine, prizes for best employees and centres, and home delivery kits for diabetics who already self-inject – there is a lot here for policy makers to take up.
 The paper recommends boosting jab targets to six million doses per week, and to go even higher once that target is reached.
-Guido’s own suggestion is to turn now available empty schools into local vaccination centres.
+Guido’s own suggestion is to turn now available empty schools and pubs into local vaccination centres.

 Read how below: